slubold/oldwebsite/index.md

 I'm a second-year Ph.D. student in statistics at the [University of Washington](https://www.washington.edu/).
 I am advised by [Tyler McCormick](https://thmccormick.github.io/) (UW Statistics) and [Arun Chandraskehar](https://web.stanford.edu/~arungc/)  (Stanford Economics).
 I am supported by an [ARCS Fellowship](https://www.arcsfoundation.org).

-Previously, I was a Fulbright Scholar at the University of Luxembourg, and before that I studied math at Arizona State, where I worked with S&eacutebastien Motsch, John Fricks, and Anne Gelb.
+Previously, I was a Fulbright Scholar at the University of Luxembourg, and before that I studied math at Arizona State, where I worked with S⌥ebastien Motsch, John Fricks, and Anne Gelb.

 ## Research